AztecProtocol/aztec-packages/yellow-paper/docs/state/public_data_tree.md

 When reading a key from the Public Data tree, the key may or may not be present.
 If the key is not present, then a non-membership proof is produced, and the value is assumed to be zero.
 When a key is written to, either a new node is appended to the tree if the key was not present, or its value is overwritten if it was.

-Public functions can read from or write to the Public Data tree by emitting `contract_storage_read` and `storage_update_requests` in the `PublicCircuitPublicInputs`.
+Public functions can read from or write to the Public Data tree by emitting `storage_read` and `storage_writes` in the `PublicCircuitPublicInputs`.
 The Kernel circuit then siloes these requests per contract.

 Contracts can store arbitrary data at a given key, which is always stored as a single field element.
 Applications are responsible for interpreting this data.
 Should an application need to store data larger than a single field element, they are responsible for partitioning it across multiple keys.